amalnaeem04/markdown-formatting/README.md

-# Backend Interview Exercise

-## Process

-1. This repo is your own, you can use it to work and commit your solution here.
-2. Solve the exercise within a time frame of 1 week.
-It normally takes around 3-4 hours to complete.
-3. Once you are ready with your solution submit a Pull Request and we will review your task and leave comments.
-4. We review your solution within 2 days, provide feedback for you and schedule a call to discuss as a next step.
-5. Demo your solution to future colleagues (product managers and engineers) on the call.

-## What we review

-- **Solution:** structured problem solving and working solution :)
-- **Architecture:** how clean is the separation of concerns, folder structuring and design patterns?
-Does the code specifically follow OOP paradigm, FP paradigm or an appropriate mixture of both?
-Is the code imperative or declarative?
-- **Code Quality:** are namings across the code appropriate?
-Is the code reusable and readable?
-Are there any ESLint issues?
-- **Testing:** how through are the tests?
-- **Documentation:** are technical choices and trade-offs explained?
-What are the limitations of the system?

 ## The epic

 Design a service that given a string with line breaks ("\n") and formatting parameters, returns a string formatted with basic markdown syntax.